jeffleary00/capstone/README.md

  - Mithril JS

 ## Permissions
-- Role TECHNICIAN can view servers and datacenters.
-- Role ENGINEER can perform TECHNICIAN, plus edit hardware + datacenters.
+- Role ENGINEER can perform view cluster and server details.
-- Role MANAGER can perform ENGINEER, plus add and delete hardware + datacenters.
+- Role MANAGER can perform ENGINEER, plus add, edit, and delete clusters and servers.

 ## Technical
 - The REST API is a Flask application.